 Building Management Systems

 Many leisure facilities are now fitted with sophisticated BMS (Building Management Systems) and Pi’s pool and spa controllers are able to communicate directly to the BMS whatever system it might be.
-Every AquaSense from Pi can come equipped with inverter control and a range of communication protocols including LAN, Profibus, Modbus and more traditional analogue and digital outputs.
+Every AquaSense from Pi can come equipped with inverter control and a range of communication protocols including LAN, Profibus, Modbus and more traditional analog and digital outputs.

 Save Money and the planet!
 Most pool recirculating pumps are over specified for the duty required and as such there is scope to turn them down and save considerable amounts of money on the electricity usage.
 Whenever you save electricity you are reducing the CO2 emissions and carbon footprint of your pool and spa and for many organisations reducing CO2 emissions is a significant factor in choosing which equipment to purchase.
 It might not really save the planet but it is a good start!
 In order to turn down the pool recirculating pump the pump motor must be fitted with an inverter.
 The question then arises – on what basis do we turn the motor down?